ApexSQL Source Control

 This article explains how to work with labels in ApexSQL Source Control.

-Labels represents a snapshot of current state of all objects in source control repository.
-That state can be restored at later stage if there is a need for that.
-There is no limitation in number of created labels.
+Labels represent a snapshot of current state of all objects in source control repository.
+That state can be restored at the later stage if there is a need for that.
+There is no limitation in the number of created labels.

 Labels are useful in case when some major changes will be done on the database, so that version can be reverted to a baseline if some issues appear.

 It is also helpful for creating builds, so that a particular label can be tested and any subsequent changes won’t affect the integrity of the tested build.

 Creating label can be done through the Object Explorer pane from the context menu, using the Create label option:

 Once the label is created, it is stored in the source control repository so it can be accessed by all developers.

 A list of all existing labels can be accessed through the Object Explorer pane from the context menu, using the Show labels option:

 The Get button is used to generate a script that will build/update the database to incorporate all changes from the selected label.

 With this approach, a developer will see the generated SQL script which can be executed by immediately, by clicking the Apply button, saved as SQL file so it can be executed later, using the Save as button, or the script execution can be canceled: